benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 attributes.
 This is required to allow future extensions of the format without breaking existing clients.

-# Config retrieval by mail clients
+# Configuration retrieval by mail clients

 The mail client application, when it needs the configuration for a given email address, will perform several steps to retrieve the configuration from various